openstack-kr/knu_i18n_2025/docs/PAPER.md

 |without a, b|	0.8442|	0.9203|	72.81%|	1432.77s|
 |with a, b|	0.9020|	0.9625|	82.71%|	1647.99s|

-> Note: Korean translation quality improved by +0.1619, average improvement across four languages: +0.1268.
+Korean translation quality improved by +0.1619, average improvement across four languages: +0.1268.